-Proposals for replacement shopfronts or alterations to shopfronts affecting heritage assets will be expected to ensure that traditional shopfronts are retained wherever possible irrespective of the use of the property.
-New shopfronts will be expected to utilise traditional materials such as timber and be designed to respect the special interest of the building and its setting(38).
+Proposals for replacement shopfronts, or alterations to shopfronts, affecting heritage assets will be expected to ensure that traditional shopfronts are retained wherever possible irrespective of the use of the property.
+New shopfronts will be expected to utilise traditional materials such as timber and be designed to respect the special interest of the building and its setting40.

-As identified in the Nottinghamshire Historic Environment Record.
+37 As identified in the Nottinghamshire Historic Environment Record.

-N.B.
+38 N.B.
 The most viable use that is compatible with the fabric and setting of the building may not always be the most profitable.

-Requirements to be detailed in forthcoming SPD.
+39 Requirements to be detailed in forthcoming SPD.

-Requirements to be detailed in forthcoming SPD.
+40 Requirements to be detailed in forthcoming SPD.

-5.7 Policy DM9: Green Infrastructure; Biodiversity & Geodiversity; Landscape; Open Space & Sports Facilities
+Policy DM9: Green Infrastructure; Biodiversity & Geodiversity; Landscape; Open Space & Sports Facilities

-- 5.18 Bassetlaw benefits from an extensive strategic green infrastructure network (see Figure 5.1) (39) and a variety of landscape character areas with different requirements (see Figure 5.2) for their ongoing protection and enhancement.
-These networks and landscapes are recognised as some of the District's key assets, being integral to its strong appeal as a place to live and work. - 5.19 It will be important to ensure that the level of new development across the District does not undermine these strengths and, instead, contributes to improvements to the connectivity of the overall green infrastructure network and addresses deficiencies where they exist.
-Similarly, new development will need to integrate with the character of the surrounding area and take full account of landscape character at all stages in the planning and delivery process, recognising opportunities for habitat creation. - 5.20 The current Bassetlaw Open Space and Play Pitch Assessments identify 481 sites that fall within the typologies of open space as listed in national policy (40).
-These sites include: sports pitches; children's play areas; parks and gardens; natural and semi-natural green space; green corridors; amenity greenspace; allotments; cemeteries and church yards. - 5.21 The Council is committed to upgrading existing open spaces and ensuring that new open spaces are of a high quality. - 5.22 This policy delivers Strategic Objectives SO4, SO5, SO6, SO7 and SO8.
+- 5.27 Bassetlaw benefits from an extensive strategic green infrastructure network and a variety of landscape character areas with different requirements for their ongoing protection and enhancement.
+These networks and landscapes are recognised as some of the District's key assets, being integral to its strong appeal as a place to live and work, and the Council will take a strategic approach to enhancing Green Infrastructure driven by the vision set out in the Bassetlaw Green Infrastructure Study41. - 5.28 Green infrastructure networks comprise two components: nodes and corridors.
+Nodes are features (or in some cases clusters of features) of value that may be of recognised biodiversity importance (SSSIs, Local Wildlife Sites, Local Nature Reserves and Ancient Woodland), characteristic landscape features, public parks or often a combination of these and other uses.
+Corridors are the linkages that connect the nodes into coherent, landscape scale frameworks that deliver significantly greater value than the nodes in isolation.
+They are the means for wildlife to move between nodes, providing different habitat functions while also enabling people to move between population centres and nodes. - 5.29 The District also has a strong biodiversity interest, with 19 SSSIs covering 1,364 hectares, four Local Nature Reserves and approximately 300 Local Wildlife Sites.
+Watercourses and wetlands are significant parts of Bassetlaw's green infrastructure and a number of former mineral working sites, notably in the Idle Valley, have been flooded and incorporated within the mosaic of wetland habitats in Bassetlaw.
+These are now of significant biodiversity or geological interest. - 5.30 It will be important to ensure that the level of new development across the District does not undermine these strengths and, instead, contributes to improvements to the connectivity of the overall green infrastructure network and addresses deficiencies where they exist.
+Similarly, new development will need to integrate with the character of the surrounding area and take full account of landscape character at all stages in the planning and delivery process, recognising opportunities for habitat creation. - 5.31 The current Bassetlaw Open Space and Play Pitch Assessments identify 481 sites that fall within the typologies of open space as listed in national policy42.
+These sites include: sports pitches; children's play areas; parks and gardens; natural and semi-natural green space; green corridors; amenity greenspace; allotments; cemeteries and church yards. - 5.32 The Council is committed to upgrading existing open spaces and ensuring that new open spaces are of a high quality. - 5.33 This policy delivers Strategic Objectives SO4, SO5, SO6, SO7 and SO8.